-The York Catholic District School Board's Transportation Policy 203 outlines that the Board Policy is aligned with and supports the principles and expectations of the Board's Human Rights and Equity policy and the Equity and Inclusive Education policy.
+The York Catholic District School Board's Transportation Policy 203, Student Transportation Services, outlines that the Board Policy is aligned with and supports the principles and expectations of the Board's Human Rights and Equity office and Policy 613, Equity and Inclusive Education.
 At all times, this policy should be interpreted to be consistent with the Board's policies and the Human Rights Code.